Subaru Legacy (first generation): Transmissions

 The automatic transmission used on AWD equipped vehicles would normally send 90% of the engines torque to the front wheels and 10% to the rear wheels, using a computer-controlled, continuously variable, multi-plate transfer clutch.
 When the front wheels began to experience a loss of grip, the transmission automatically sent available torque to the rear wheels, up to 50:50 split between the front and rear wheels until grip was reestablished at the front wheels, without notifying the driver or occupants that torque was being redirected.
 When accelerating or driving uphill, the vehicles weight shifts rearward, reducing front wheel traction, causing the transmission to automatically send torque to the rear wheels to compensate.
 When braking or driving downhill, the vehicle's weight shifts towards the front, reducing rear wheel traction.
 The transmission again compensates by sending torque to the front wheels for better steering control and braking performance.
 If the automatic is placed in Reverse or "1st" gear, the transmission divides the torque 50:50 to both front and rear wheels.
-A limited slip rear differential was standard on the 1991 US Sport Sedan (Legacy Turbo).
-However it was only available as an add on for the 92–94 US Turbo.
+A limited slip rear differential was standard on the 1991 US Sport Sedan (Turbocharged version).

 The automatic transmission also has the ability to change the shift points, and hold the gears longer when the engine is operating at higher RPMs.
 This is achieved by pressing the accelerator pedal quickly, which causes an indicator light marked as "Power" at the bottom center of the instrument cluster to light up.
 The European and Australian version came equipped with a center console installed override switch labeled "AT Econo" which instructed the computer to utilize the "Power" mode, and remain so until the switch was reset to "Econo" mode.
 The "Power" mode was also available for engine braking, causing the transmission to downshift 500 rpm earlier than in "normal" mode.
 For 1991, the "Manual" button on the gearshift was replaced by a "Econo" switch on the gearshift, and the console mounted button was changed from "AT Econo" to "Manual", so that the transmission was always in "Econo" mode until the gearshift mounted switch was disengaged.
 Unlike the United States and Japanese version, which went into "Power" mode only when the accelerator was pushed rapidly, the "Power" mode on the European and Australian version was activated by either console or gearshift installed switches.